Choosing the right security cameras for your CCTV system is an important decision for businesses of all sizes and industries.

 5 – How clear do you need the video quality to be?

-The resolution you need can be determined by the area you want to cover.
-For example, if you want to monitor potential shoplifting, having a high-quality image that can be used for identification purposes in the event of prosecution is vital.
+The area you want to cover determines the resolution you need.
+For example, if you want to monitor potential shoplifting, having a high-quality image for identification purposes in the event of prosecution is vital.

 Alternatively, lower resolution cameras could be relevant for smaller areas such as offices.
-Whilst it’s often thought that high resolution cameras are best, they’re not always needed for every space.
-It’s more cost effective to assess each area to be covered by what exactly you’re wanting to monitor.
+Whilst it’s often thought that high resolution cameras are best, they’re not always the top choice for every space.
+It’s more cost effective to assess each area you want to cover by what exactly you’re wanting to monitor.

 6 – How will the lighting affect the CCTV recording?